Acclimating Your Cat

 - Speak quietly and calmly to the cats and avoid making any sudden movements.

-- Praise them often when they stay in each other’s presence by using words, foods and toys for positive reinforcement.
+- Praise them often when they stay in each other’s presence by using words, food, and toys as positive reinforcement.

-- Never use harsh or loud tones when they are together so that they do not associate unpleasantness with each others company.
+- Never use harsh or loud tones when they are together to prevent the association of unpleasantness with each other's company.

 - Give special attention to resident cats to minimize jealousy and reaffirm your loyalty and love.

-- Give new cat your loving attention only in the absence of the other cats or until their relationship has been established.
+- Provide the new cat your loving attention only in the absence of the other cats, until their relationship has been established.

-- Be patient since you may be required to repeat steps in the introduction process more than once.
+- Be patient as you may be required to repeat steps in the introduction process more than once.

-- Note: Do not place any litter box in a wet environment or in direct sunlight, as this may affect the litter absorption.
-Do not use automatic litter box systems outdoors or on patios.
+And remember: Do not place any litter box in a wet environment or in direct sunlight, as this may affect the litter absorption, and do not use automatic litter box systems outdoors or on patios!